 Honorlock proctoring technology detects cell phones from all angles, so you won’t need to rely on a proctor seeing a phone in real-time to know that they aren’t using them to look up information while writing their essays.
 Our AI detects when learners use cell phones to look up information, and it detects the presence of Apple devices in the testing area.

-Detect voices to make sure Siri & Alexa aren’t helping
+Listen for speech to make sure Siri & Alexa aren’t helping

 Honorlock’s AI proctoring technology listens for “Alexa” or “Hey Siri” and other specific commands that activate voice assistants.
 If any suspicious activity occurs, it alerts a live proctor to review it, records what was said, and provides a transcript for review.